PhysicsFind a programme

 The Biological, Soft and Complex Matter Group has research interests spanning hard and soft materials, biological systems and clinical applications.
 The common goal of the group lies in characterising and understanding micro- and nano-scale materials using complementary techniques to understand fundamental physical and biological processes.
 This emphasis means that the group engages in a wide range of interdisciplinary collaborations, from the biophysics of cells, membranes and molecules to structural studies of liquid crystals, surfaces and semiconducting glasses.
 A particular strength of the group is its development and use of scientifically enabling instrumentation for x-ray and neutron scattering, including acoustic levitation for containerless scattering experiments.
 The group uses state-of-the-art super-resolution microscopy to study jamming and glass formation in colloidal systems and positron annihilation lifetime spectroscopy to investigate transport and mobility in polymers and composites.
 Computer modelling, from molecular to mesoscopic, is also a vital part of the research.

 The Nanophotonics and Nanophysics group focuses on the development, application and exploitation of novel imaging and characterisation techniques for biology and medicine.
-It is internationally renowned for strengths in scanning probe microscopy, nanophotonics and optical forces at the nanoscale, and has state-of-the-art custom-built equipment to pursue experiments in this field of research underpinned by computer simulations.
+We are internationally renowned for strengths in scanning probe microscopy, nanophotonics and optical forces at the nanoscale, and have state-of-the-art custom-built equipment to pursue experiments in this field of research underpinned by computer simulations.

 This unique experimental platform, based on technologies pioneered in Bristol, puts the group in a strong position to collaborate with colleagues from life sciences, biochemistry, medical science, chemistry and engineering, as well as with industrial partners.
 This lead to a broad spectrum of ongoing multidisciplinary projects that are driven by biological and medical problems.
 To address these we adapt and further develop our technologies to answer key challenges in areas such as healthy ageing, food security and antibiotic resistance.
 The group offers unique postgraduate opportunities to develop and apply cutting-edge instrumentation (eg ultrahigh-speed AFM, lateral force microscopy and interferometric cross-polarized microscopy).